-The fishery (FAO 87) is currently undergoing MSC assessment.
+The fishery (FAO 87) is currently MSC approved.
 Since 2010, a joint Jack mackerel stock assessment has been conducted, including fisheries independent and dependent data from each fishing country in a statistical catch-at-age model performed by SPRFMO.
 The model runs consider two working hypotheses on stock structure: 1) two separate stocks, Peruvian/northern stock and Chilean/southern stock that straddle the high seas; 2) a single shared stock that straddles the high seas.
-Hypothesis 2 has been used as the basis for the advice, as it provides a more precautionary biomass estimate.
+Hypothesis 2 has been used as the basis for the advice.